Miller-Media/edit-usernames/readme.txt

 == Request ==

-If you find that a part of this plugin isn't working, please don't simply click the Wordpress "It's broken" button.
-Let us know what's broken in [its support forum](https://wordpress.org/support/plugin/edit-usernames/) so we can make it better.
-Our [mind-reading device](http://www.youtube.com/watch?v=cCTlonSwePs) still needs some tweaking.
+If you find that a part of this plugin isn't working, let us know what's broken in [its support forum](https://wordpress.org/support/plugin/edit-usernames/) so we can make it better.
+Thanks!

 == Screenshots ==

 1. Pencil/edit icon in user edit screen

 == Changelog ==

+= 1.1.1 =
+* Tested up to WP 5.3.2

 = 1.1 =
 * Additional check for valid username added